Start Your Career with Confidence

 - Have completed hands-on training or placements

-The Australian Government Department of Health emphasises collaboration and compassion as essential skills for the workforce.
-When you show these qualities in your resume, you demonstrate readiness for real-world practice.
+The Department of Health, Disability and Ageing emphasises collaboration and compassion as essential qualities for the workforce.
+When you show these in your resume, you demonstrate readiness for real-world practice.

 2. Start with a Strong Personal Summary

-Your resume should begin with a short paragraph (3–4 sentences) summarising who you are and what you bring to the role.
+Begin your resume with a short paragraph (three to four sentences) summarising who you are and what you bring to the role.
 Focus on:

-- Your qualification (e.g., “Certificate IV in Mental Health – Hader Institute of Education”)
+- Your qualification (for example, "Certificate IV in Mental Health, Hader Institute of Education")

-- Key personal qualities — empathy, active listening, teamwork
+- Key personal qualities such as empathy, active listening, and teamwork

-- Your career goals (e.g., “to support individuals on their recovery journey through evidence-based care and genuine compassion”)
+- Your career goals (for example, "to support people on their recovery journey through evidence-based care and genuine compassion")

-💡 Tip: Use keywords from the job description — terms like recovery-focused, client support, case notes, risk assessment, or trauma-informed care help recruiters match your resume to automated screening tools (ATS).
+Tip: Use keywords from the job description.
+Terms like recovery-focused, client support, case notes, risk assessment, or trauma-informed care help recruiters and automated screening tools (ATS) match your resume to the role.

 3. Highlight Your Practical Experience